0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

     - Version: 0.01
     - Description: This is a test POAP schema.

-3. Click on **Add** and now we should be able add attributes for this schema.
-Here's how we can fill up each of the fields:
+3. Click on **Add** and now you should be able to add attributes for this schema.
+Here's how you can fill up each of the fields:

     For the city attribute where the event will take place: